How does one create software? First of all, one needs to find the right contractors. There are four main approaches to solving this problem.

 Using a team of freelancers

 To prevent serious mishaps an organization needs an experienced, highly-paid manager who is able to solve any problems that may arise without any inconvenience to the client.
 All too often freelancers neglect the management side.
-On the other hand, in a team of executives there is no one to analyse tasks, organize staff, find new personnel, motivate them and finalize developments even where difficulties occur.
+On the other hand, in a team of freelancers there is no one to analyse tasks, organize staff, find new personnel, motivate them and finalize developments even where difficulties occur.

 Working alongside professional software companies